-3B.3 (M .)
-SC Criterion 14) The manag ement system incorporates measures that discourage destructive practices.
-2.2 -

-3B.3.1 Does the fishery employ destructive fishing practices (such as poisons or explosives)?
-100 95

-60 The fishery does not allow any Destructive fishing practices, such as the use of explosives, are prohibited in Norwegian fisheries.
-I1, I2

-such destructive fishing practices.

-80 The fishery does not employ any
+3B.3 (M) SC Criterion 14) The manag ement system incorporates measures that discourage destructive practices.
+2.2 - 3B.3.1 Does the fishery employ destructive fishing practices (such as poisons or explosives)?
+100 95 60 The fishery does not allow any such destructive fishing practices.
+Destructive fishing practices, such as the use of explosives, are prohibited in Norwegian fisheries.
+I1, I2 80 The fishery does not employ any such destructive fishing practices and enforcement is considered sufficient to prevent their use.
+100 The fishery does not employ any destructive fishing practices.
+There is a code of conduct for responsible fishing, prohibiting these, that is fully supported by fishers.

-such destructive fishing practices

-and enforcement is considered

-sufficient to prevent their use.

-100 The fishery does not employ any

-destructive fishing practices.

-There is a code of conduct for

-responsible fishing, prohibiting

-these, that is fully supported by

-fishers.

-3B.4 (M .
-SC Criterion 15) The manag gement system incorporate measures that reduce operational waste.
+3B.4 (MSC Criterion 15) The management system incorporate measures that reduce operational waste.
 18.1 - 3B.4.1 Do measures exist to reduce operational waste?
 100 90 60 Measures/facilities are in place to Discarding is prohibited of specified species, and measures exist to reduce catches of juvenile fish.
 Some I1, R20 reduce sources of operational waste offal is returned to shore for processing into meal and roe and livers are landed.
 Six factory trawlers also that are known to have detrimental have on-board meal plants. environmental consequences, but further reductions may be possible.
 Garbage must be returned to shore and waste reception facilities are in place in ports.
-There is an 80 Measures/facilities are in place to obligation to retrieve lost gear, which also has economic benefits to fishers.
-This is supported by gear reduce all sources of operational recovery programmes. waste that are known to have detrimental environmental NOx emissions are under consideration with a view to controlled these through levies, contributing to consequences, and there is research programmes to further address this issue.
+There is an 80 reduce all sources of operational recovery programmes. waste that are known to have detrimental environmental NOx emissions are under consideration with a view to controlled these through levies, contributing to consequences, and there is research programmes to further address this issue.
 CO2 is also subject to a levy (refunded to date as evidence they are effective.
 Kyoto targets are considered to have been met through fleet reductions).
 Refrigerant gases are controlled 100 Measures/facilities are in place to by regulation (CFC's are not allowed).
 Fleet reductions have already accounted for many CFC and NOx reduce all sources of operational reductions. waste that are known to have detrimental environmental Many measures are put in place and/or supported by many fishers. consequences, and there is evidence they are effective and these measures are supported by the fishers.

-3B.5 (MSC Criterion 16) Fishing op Fishing ope rations are conducted in compliance with the management system and legal and administrative requi rements.
+3B.5 (MSC Criterion 16) Fishing ope Fishing ope rations are conducted in compliance with the management system and legal and administrative requi rements.
 25.5 - 3B.5.1 Are fishers aware of management system, legal and administrative requirements?
-33.3 95 60 Fishers are aware of key 1 Fishers in Norway are generally well aware of the various aspects of the management system and its I1 management and legal requirements.
+33.3 95 60 60 Fishers are aware of key Fishers in Norway are generally well aware of the various aspects of the management system and its I1 management and legal requirements.
 Regulations are developed in close cooperation with the fishers' organisations, so at that requirements. level there is an intimate understanding of the rules that the industry are expected to play by.
 80 Fishers are aware of man nagement and legal requirements u A lot of effort is put into communication of regulations to fishers: the Fisheries Directorate post them on and are kept up to date w with new their website and publish them in the 2 industry newspapers (both have three issues per week).
 Also the developments. fishers organisations communicate regulations to their members.
 100 All fishers are aware of management legal requi rements Regulations that are to apply immediately, as for example the closure of a fishery, is also communicated through a clearly docum ented and by the Norwegian broadcasting company in conjunction with news. communicated mechanis sm such as a code of conduct.